Tommy Duckworth: Reception

-Chris Fountain was nominated at British Soap Awards 2011 for Sexiest Male speaking of the nomination Fountain said: "I'm absolutely thrilled to bits - I've not even been on screen yet, so it's quite flattering to be up for Sexiest Male.
+Chris Fountain was nominated at British Soap Awards 2011 for Sexiest Male speaking of the nomination Fountain said: "I'm absolutely thrilled to bits—I've not even been on screen yet, so it's quite flattering to be up for Sexiest Male.
 It's great.
 A few people have asked me whether it would be quite an embarrassing award to win, but considering I haven't even been on screen yet, I'd take anything! (laughs) If it was Best Haircut, I'd take that as well!"
+In 2014, Matt Bramford from What to Watch put Tommy on his list of the 18 best recastings in British and Australian soap operas, writing, "Apple of Vera and Jack's eye, this one.
+Tiny Tommy Duckworth was played by Joseph Aston for a short spell before Chris Fountain soap-hopped from Hollyoaks".